johnandrea/passenger-list-convert/README.md

 Convert passenger list to HTML page.

 The Passenger List files for 1749-52 to Halifax was collected into a single document by @Cartogenealogy as described on the Nova Scotia Genealogy Facebook page.
+The HTML result is searchable and filterable by way of JQuery Datatables.

 ## Usage